CharlesLiuCool/notebook/Computer Science/Computer Science Notes/Exam 2 Review Guide.md

 - **Identify the integer types in C**
 	- short, unsigned short, int, unsigned, long, unsigned long
-		- signed indicates negative and positive numbers are supported, this is the default type
+		- signed indicates negative and positive numbers are supported, this is the default type.
 		- short consumes 16 bits, long int consumes 32 bits

 - **Identify the floating-point types in C**